 The Reggio Emilia model of education values unlimited creativity, and parents can continue to work with their children on expanding their imaginations with word games.
 Start by asking them questions like, “If you could make up your own sport, what would it be called and how would it work?”
-You can also ask them to invent new uses for everyday items like a laundry basket.
+You can also ask them to invent new uses for everyday items, such as a laundry basket.

 Ask your child to tell you a story.
 For added fun, have them create drawings, songs, or even a play based on their story.